Luketedwards/memorise-a-deck-of-cards/README.md

 ---
 - I wanted a simple and intuitive user experience.
 - I wanted all content to be displayed in a slick and aesthetic manner.
-- I wanted a fun game that tracks several metrics such as score and time, as well as providing a system to compare previous efforts.
+- I wanted a fun game that tracks several metrics such as score and time, as well as providing a system to compare to previous efforts.
-- I wanted to create a fun game like experience with sound effects and animations.
+- I wanted to create a fun game-like experience with sound effects and animations.
 - I wanted to provide the user with tools and explanation as to how to develop the skills needed to beat the game and improve their memory.
 - I wanted a slick looking experience that functions well on a variety of screen sizes.